peter88213/nvhelp-en/source/plotline_view.rst

 Navigation buttons
 ------------------

-- **Previous** moves the selection to the previous plot line in the tree.
+- **Previous** lets you navigate to the previous plot line in the tree.
-- **Next** moves the selection to the next plot line in the tree.
+- **Next** lets you navigate to the next plot line in the tree.